 Other aspects to consider are drivers of customer value – sometimes called the customer value proposition

 - Consumers look for functional value drivers when they buy luxury goods.
 Functional value drivers are important because they somewhat influence our decision to buy a luxury product.
-Consumers will consider the practicality and usefulness of an item, as well as how it looks aesthetically and/or how it work mechanically compared to other like goods.
+Consumers will consider the practicality and usefulness of an item, as well as how it looks aesthetically and/or how it works mechanically compared to other like goods.

 - But it’s the emotional value of a luxury purchase that really drives the greatest price premiums for sellers and manufacturers of luxury products.
 And, this is not only true for luxury products like Rolex but also true for industrial parts and machinery items.
 And, even so-called commodity items like energy and fuel.
 Concepts like: brand, reputation, desire for success, risk of missing out, risk of product or supply failure.
-And even psychological drivers like: opportunity to self actualise; need for success; appearance of progression and advancement; social endorsements and validation.
+And even psychological drivers like: an opportunity to self actualise; the need for success; the appearance of progression and advancement; social endorsements and validation.

-Psychology and emotional cues of success and risk are the backbone of luxury pricing; giving you price premiums that are 5- 13x greater than functional value drivers.
+Psychology and emotional cues of success and risk are the backbones of luxury pricing; giving you price premiums that are 5- 13 times greater than functional value drivers.

-For example, take Rolex watches: For more than a hundred years, Rolex has been the epitome of luxury watches.
+Just like Rolex watches.
+For more than a hundred years, Rolex has been the epitome of luxury watches.
 They have perfected technical ingenuity in spite of top-notch adversity and competition.
 The term “Time is money” is like a motto for Rolex.
 Its philosophy is “the highest quality for a high price.”
-A philosophy that the early founder, Hans Vilsdorf spent a vast fortune on in order to advertise Rolex – not only in Europe but to the whole world.
+A philosophy that the early founder, Hans Wilsdorf spent a vast fortune in order to advertise Rolex – not only in Europe but to the whole world.

 Rolex targets rich buyers or people perceived as wealthy through its history.
 Both sets or customer groups identified closely with wealth, success and influence.
-Rolex know their target market segments and they give them exactly what they want: i.e., Different price points to access their ecosystem and lots of opportunities to fulfil the desire for self-actualisation.
+Rolex knows their target market segments and they give them exactly what they want: i.e., different price points to access their ecosystem and lots of opportunities to fulfil the desire for self-actualisation.
 Oh, and lots of bragging rights too.

 Not a Luxury Brand at First